The MSTP training program at the University of Minnesota involves the following phases.

 Students begin the program by completing one laboratory rotation with a MSTP faculty preceptor prior to the start of the first year of medical school.
 During this time, students also attend the MSTP Monday Research Meeting, the MSTP Annual Retreat, and other social activities that welcome new students to the MSTP, the University of Minnesota and to the Twin Cities.

 Beginning in 2023, a new systems-based MD curriculum will launch.
 The Foundations phase (1.5 years) will move through nine organ systems of the human body and explore the foundational basic and clinical science that prepares students for cinical training.
 The Foundations phase will also include a component called Minnesota Health Pathways.
-These pathways are longitudinal courses completed during the Foundations phase focusing on one of five different underserved and/or under-resourced communities in Minnesota.
-The Minnesota Health Pathways have been designed to allow students to individualize their experience while still achieving a set of shared learning goals.
+These pathways will give students five options for in-depth exploration of health disparities in regional and/or underserved populations.
+The Minnesota Health Pathways will allow students to individualize their experience while still achieving a set of shared learning goals.

-Learn more about the new Foundations phase curriculum, including the Minnesota Health Pathways, here.
+Learn more about the new Foundations phase curriculum, including the Minnesota Health Pathways:

 Students complete 1-2 additional laboratory rotations during the break between Year 1 and year 2 of Medical School.
 There is flexibility in the rotation length to accommodate the specific needs and interests of individual students.